jtgi/DRIP20/README.md

 - Same constructor args as `DRIP20.sol`
 - `_startDripping(address, multiplier)` and `_stopDripping(address, , multiplier)` increase and decrease a wallets emissions respectively.

   -  All wallets start off with `multiplier == 0` (not receiving any token drips).
-When you `_startDripping()` to an address, it adds to the wallet's muliplier. ie `_startDripping(newWallet, 1)` will increase `newWallet` multiplier to `1`, meaning it will receive drips at the `_emissionRatePerBlock`. `_startDripping(newWallet, 3)` will add `3` to its emission rate, so now `newWallet` will have `4 * _emissionRatePerBlock` dripped into its wallet per block.
+Example: `_startDripping(newWallet, 1)` will increase `newWallet` multiplier to `1`, meaning it will receive drips at the `_emissionRatePerBlock`.
+A second txn of `_startDripping(newWallet, 3)` will add `3` to its emission rate, so now `newWallet` will have `4 * _emissionRatePerBlock` dripped into its wallet per block.
-  - Same thing happens for `_stopDripping(address, , multiplier)`, but it decreases a wallets multiplier until it's 0.
+  - Same thing happens for `_stopDripping(address, multiplier)`, but it decreases a wallets multiplier until it goes back to 0 (no drips).

 ## Example Use Cases

 `DRIP20.sol` - Any project that is currently yielding tokens for their users - but rather than having users `claim`, it can directly be dripped into their wallets.

 `GIGADRIP20.sol` - NFT projects or games where each NFT yields certain amount of tokens per set time.
 For example, let's say `Project A` releases 10k PFPs, and each PFP earns 5 `$ATokens` per day.
-If a wallet has 10 PFPs, they would need to earn 5 * 10 `ATokens` per day, so this wallets `multiplier` would be 10 (or however many PFPs they own).
+If a wallet has 10 PFPs, they would need to earn 5 * 10 `ATokens` per day.
+Rather than have the wallet claim `$ATokens` every so often, these tokens can be dripped into the wallet.
+For GIGADRIP20, this wallet's `multiplier` would be 5 (or however many PFPs they own) and the emission rate per block would sum up to 5 tokens a day.

 ## Gas usage